CodeReclaimers/neat-python/docs/xor_example.rst

 Visualizations
 --------------

-Functions are available in the `neat-python-examples
+Functions are available in the `visualize module
-<https://github.com/CodeReclaimers/neat-python-examples>`_ project to plot the best and average fitness vs. generation,
+<https://github.com/CodeReclaimers/neat-python/blob/master/examples/xor/visualize.py>`_ to plot the best
-plot the change in species vs. generation, and to show the structure of a network described by a genome.
+and average fitness vs. generation, plot the change in species vs. generation, and to show the structure of a network described by a genome.

 Example Source
 --------------